 Overview of Banks in Hungary

 The Magyar Nemzeti Bank is the central bank of the Republic of Hungary.
 Founded in 1924, the body is responsible for promoting the stability of the country’s financial system and overseeing banks in Hungary.
 The Hungarian central bank is also a member of the European System of Central Banks, focusing on international relations and its participation in the professional forums of international economic institutions and financial organizations (EU, IMF, OECD, BIS).

 The different types of banks in Hungary include:

-The outlook of Moody’s for Hungary’s banking system is positive, as the rating agency believes that the country’s improving economy will boost the loan quality of local banks and support moderate profitability, as capital buffers remain stable.
+The 2021 outlook of Moody’s for Hungary’s banking system is stable, as the rating agency believes that the country’s improving economy will boost the loan quality of local banks and support moderate profitability, as capital buffers remain stable.

 For anyone considering a banking career in Hungary, this list of top banks in Hungary is a helpful guide on where to start.
 To learn more, see our lists of financial institutions.

 OTP Bank, formerly National Saving Bank, was established in 1949.
 The bank offers commercial banking services in Hungary, Bulgaria, Russia, Ukraine, Croatia, Romania, Slovakia, Serbia, and Montenegro.
 It provides currency exchange, private banking, insurance, personal and mortgage loans, and internet banking services.

 Based out of Budapest, the bank manages a network of 1,530 branches and employs around 33,000 staff.

 Kereskedelmi és Hitelbank Zártköruen Muködo Részvénytársaság, also known as K&H Bank, was founded in 1987.
 The financial institution provides various banking products and services to retail, private, and corporate clients in Hungary.
 It offers a full range of financial products, including account management, investments, savings, loans, bank guarantees, bank card services, custody management, treasury, project financing, private banking services, as well as investment fund management, leasing, securities trading, factoring, and life and pension insurance.

 Headquartered in Budapest, the bank maintains a 4,000-strong workforce and oversees a network of 204 branches.